|print viewprint | expand content | forums | advertise | disable ads | submit a file |

 Warmness

-Back gets noticeably warm after some time
+Back gets noticeably warm after some time Little

-MAJOR ADVANTAGES OF CRT (Pros of CRT, Cons of LCD)
+Major Advantages of CRT (Pros of CRT, Cons of LCD)

-CRT
+CRT LCD

 Dead / Stuck Pixel

+There is no such problem in CRTs as images are painted on the screen.
 LCD panels are prone to dead or stuck pixels (or dots) on the screen due to their manufacturing process.
+However, stiff competition has made many manufacturers adopt zero dead pixel / stuck pixel warranties for their products.

 Response Time

+CRTs already have a very fast response time hence this attribute does not apply to it.
 This attribute is specially for LCDs as the lower the response rate is, the better the chance of avoiding "ghosting" effect.

 Price